• Skip to primary navigation

 1. Elk Backpack

-There is a great variety of game bags for elk and come in different sizes that you can choose from according to your preference.
-These are external pack frame for elk that have the ability to fit an entire elk easily.
+There is a great variety of game bags for elk, and they come in different sizes that you can choose from according to your preference.
+These are external pack frames for elk that have the ability to fit an entire elk easily.

 how to pack out an elk